Azure CDN from Verizon Premium rules engine features

 |Set Client IP Custom Header||Allows the IP address of the requesting client to be added to the request as a custom request header.|

 These features are designed to customize the data stored in raw log files.

-These features determine whether a request will undergo the optimizations provided by Edge Optimizer.
+These features determine whether a request undergoes the optimizations provided by Edge Optimizer.

 |Edge Optimizer||Determines whether Edge Optimizer can be applied to a request.|

 |Edge Optimizer – Instantiate Configuration||Instantiates or activates the Edge Optimizer configuration associated with a site.|

 These features are designed to control how the CDN communicates with an origin server.

 |Maximum Keep-Alive Requests||Defines the maximum number of requests for a Keep-Alive connection before it's closed.|